girder/girder/docs/index.rst

-Girder: A data management platform
+Girder: a data management platform
 ==================================

 What is Girder?
 ---------------

 Girder is a free and open source web-based **data management platform**.
 What does that mean?
-Girder is both a standalone application as well as a platform on top of which new web services can be quickly and easily constructed.
-It's meant to be a building block of web-based applications that have some or all of the following
+Girder is both a standalone application and a platform for building new web services.
+It's meant to enable quick and easy construction of web applications that have some or all of the following requirements:
-requirements:

 * **Data organization and dissemination**
     Many web applications need to manage data that are dynamically provided by